infused-kim/vscode_theme_converter/README.md

 It can create themes that look great on both dark and light terminals by mapping the theme colors to ANSI-16 colors.

-Take a look at this video where I cycle through multiple Ghostty terminal themes, but use the same `bat` theme:
+Take a look at this video where I cycle through multiple Ghostty terminal themes:

 https://github.com/user-attachments/assets/cb415062-e9ee-4026-b62e-e3d990fe9f3a

+The important part is that the `bat` theme doesn't change in this video.
+Only the theme of the terminal app changes.

+And yet, the content is readable in all themes.
+Not all of them look _great_, but that's on the terminal theme's author ;).

+Another benefit is that by using ANSI colors, all the colors between all your terminal apps will be consistent.
+Your prompt, your ls output, your editor... they will all use the same tones of color.

 ## Table of Contents